intermine/im-docs/docs/get-started/tutorial/index.rst

  * You can easily adapt InterMine to include your own data by creating new additions files, we'll see how to do this later.

-The core data model, defined in `core.xml <https://github.com/intermine/intermine/blob/master/bio/model/core.xml>`_ file, is released in the bio-model artifact downloaded as biotestmine dependency.
+The core data model is defined in `core.xml <https://github.com/intermine/intermine/blob/master/bio/model/core.xml>`_ file.

 Note the fields defined for `Protein`: